thopra/guidance/README.md

 ## Configuration

-Guidance uses a configuration file called "guidance.json" in the root directory of your project.
+Guidance uses a configuration file named "guidance.json" in the root directory of your project.
 The scheme looks like this:

     {
     	"title": "Example Styleguide",